Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-6.md

 Up next, would be the verification view.

-e will use `accounts` API again to verify the user and in case of successful authentication we will transition to the profile view.
+We will use `accounts` API again to verify the user and in case of successful authentication we will transition to the profile view.

 Let's implement the component: